 Not currently declared mentally incompetent by a court of law

 If convicted of a felony, your right to vote must have been restored

-To register you must complete a Virginia Voter Registration Application and submit it to the Augusta County Voter Registration Office.
-You may register to vote year-round except during the 28 days prior to a general or primary election.
-Registration applications may be deposited at our office in person or by mail.
+To register you must complete and submit a Virginia Voter Registration Application .
+Applications may be obtained through the local voter registration office, downloading the application and submitting it to the local voter registration office or through online application submission.
+You may register to vote year-round except during the 22 days prior to a general or primary election.
+Paper registration applications may be deposited at our office in person or by mail.
 Virginia Law requires that those who register by mail, rather than in person, will be required to vote in person the first time they vote.
 Exempt from this requirement are military service members and dependents, overseas citizens employed outside the continental U.S., full-time students, and disabled persons.

 Voter ID Requirements

 Virginia law requires all voters to provide an acceptable form of identification (ID) at the polls.
 Voters arriving at the polls without ID will be required to vote a provisional ballot and will have until noon on the Friday after the election to deliver a copy of their identification to their localities electoral board in order for their provisional ballot to be counted.